Pay for what

 No. Monthly credits reset at each billing boundary.
 We surface costs transparently so teams can right-size plans instead of banking opaque rollover balances.

 Pro is advertised with a 7-day trial where that offer is active — see the plan cards above for the exact label on your signup path.
-Standard and Ultra follow the CTAs shown there as well.
+Solo and Team follow the CTAs shown there as well.

 No. Critique Chat is conversational Q&A against connected GitHub repos with frontier models, and it does not draw down the same monthly pool that meters automated PR review.
 You can explore branches, compare approaches, and ask follow-ups in chat without spending review credits.
 Repository indexing has its own rules (slots and refresh costs) where applicable — chat itself stays outside the review credit meter.